grimme-lab/qc2-teaching/doc/install.rst

       conda activate fpm

-   When creating a separate environment, you will always have to activate it after when starting a new shell, but it allows you more fine grained control over your installed software.
+   When creating a separate environment, you will always have to activate it after starting a new shell, but it allows you more fine grained control over your installed software.